DanRoscigno/scrape-to-pdf/README.md

 ## docusaurus-puppeteer-pdf.js

-This takes the URLs.txt generated above and creates PDF files for each URL in the file.
+This takes the URLs.txt generated above and:
+1. creates PDF files for each URL in the file
+2. creates the file `combine.yaml` which contains the titles of the pages and filenames.
+This is the input to the next step/

 ```bash
 node docusaurus-puppeteer-pdf.js
 ```